linux-system-roles/logging/roles/rsyslog/README.md

 Viaq input_role sub-variables
 -----------------------------
-- `rsyslog_viaq_config_dir`: Directory to store viaq configuration files.
-Default to '/etc/rsyslog.d/viaq'.
 - `rsyslog_viaq_log_dir`: Viaq log directory.
 Default to '/var/log/containers'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
-Default to "/etc/rsyslog.d/viaq/mmk8s.token"
+Default to "/etc/rsyslog.d/mmk8s.token"
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
-Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt"
+Default to "/etc/rsyslog.d/mmk8s.ca.crt"
 - `use_omelasticsearch_cert` : If set to 'true', omelasticsearch is configured to use the certificates specified in the elasticsearch type logging_outputs.
 Default to 'false'.
 - `use_local_omelasticsearch_cert` : If set to 'true', local files ca_cert_src, cert_src and key_src in the elasticsearch type logging_outputs will be deployed to the remote host.